hetida/hetida-designer/docs/execution/scaling.md

 > distribute scheduled executions over time instead of sending all jobs at once.
 For example, instead of starting all hourly jobs at xx:00, distribute them evenly over each hour.

-This allows gunicorn to assign requests to the worker processes that are idle.
+This allows uvicorn to assign requests to the worker processes that are idle.
 And it allows more sphisticated inter-service load balancing to take current load better into account, see below.

 ### Inter-service load balancing
 An ideal solution would be to